Skip to main content

 Rule 3301-101-11 | Entities designated to file applications.

-Registered private providers, alternative public providers, and primary providers as defined in paragraph (S) of rule 3301-101-01 of the Administrative Code may be authorized to file applications on behalf of applicants if so designated in writing by the applicant.
-In no case shall any financial charge be made to the applicant for application assistance.
+Registered private providers, alternative public providers, and primary providers as defined in rule 3301-101-01 of the Administrative Code may be authorized to file applications on behalf of applicants if so designated in writing by the applicant.
+In no case will any financial charge be made to the applicant for application assistance.

 Supplemental Information